vercre/vc/docs/src/stability/index.md

 # Stability

-Vercre's stability is a reflection of the process of change in supported features, platforms, as well as internal structure.
-This section should provide some insight as to expectations of the maintainers regarding change in Vercre.
+Credibil VC's stability is a reflection of the process of change in supported features, platforms, as well as internal structure.
+This section should provide some insight as to expectations of the maintainers regarding change in Credibil VC.

-For Vercre, the stability of the API is primarily affected by:
+For Credibil VC, the stability of the API is primarily affected by:

 * The process of change — introducing or deprecating features and platforms